ibm-cloud-docs/vsrx/vsrx-upgrade.md

   {: important}

 4. Perform an OS reload on one node at a time to update the Host OS.
 The procedure can be found [here](/docs/infrastructure/vsrx?topic=vsrx-reloading-the-os).
 Ensure that you **change the default OS** and select the newest one.
 Note, the host OS password will change after the OS reload completes.

+  For 10G (SR-IOV) upgrades only: When the first OS reload completes, that node becomes the primary node.
+High Availability will not be enabled until the second node is OS reloaded to enable SR-IOV.
+Therefore, it is strongly recommended that you execute the OS reload of the second node quickly.
+  {: important}

+## Post-Upgrade considerations
+{: #post-upgrade-considerations}

+* The HA upgrade process requires the vSRX Chassis Cluster preemption flag for Redundancy Group 1 (RG1) to be disabled.
+Therefore, after the upgrade (Step 1) has completed the flag will always be disabled.
+Run  ```show chassis cluster status``` to view the ```Preempt``` setting.
+The OS Reload's (Step 2) also require this flag to be disabled.
+After the final OS Reload has completed the preemption setting on RG1 can optionally be re-enabled if desired.